 CHENNAI: Coming to the rescue of two Training Department officials in Tiruvarur district, the Madras High Court docket has set aside the switch orders issued to them using the District Standard Education Office (DEEO) following a “bogus” letter despatched to it purportedly by using the DVAC.
-It additionally directed the Directorate of Vigilance and Anti-Corruption (DVAC) to conduct an inquiry to discover who had despatched the “cast” letter.
+It also directed the Directorate of Vigilance and Anti-Corruption (DVAC) to investigate who had despatched the “cast” letter.

 Related Articles :

 - Shot for supporting education, Malala Yousafzai finishes school

 - Microsoft is firing thousands of employees in a huge software shakeup